By Mark Nichol

 Small cars just aren’t what they used to be.
 No, really.
 Not too long ago a small car was just that: a little thing that you used to get from A to B in economical fashion.
 You expected some compromise.
 If it felt high quality or was relatively spacious, those traits were exceptional rather than expected.

-But now, thanks to the crossover trend, there’s a whole new group of small cars shaped like SUVs that offer space and flexibility with ‘big car’ ergonomics and quality.
+But now, thanks to the trend for making little cars look and feel like SUVs, there’s a whole new group of small cars that offer SUV-type space, flexibility, ergonomics and quality.
 And all while still being easy to park, quite economical and, occasionally, genuinely fun to drive.
 Nobody saw that coming.
-Here are the best small crossover SUVs, then.
+Here are the best small SUVs, then.

 Kia is getting bolder and bolder with its designs, typified by the Stonic, which you could argue is the most striking small crossover on sale today.
 A world away from where Kia was not too long ago, the Stonic has contrasting roof panels and you can specify bright trim for the interior.
 It gets the basics right too though, including high quality feel throughout, a large boot and a decent amount of rear space.

-The Audi Q2 is the only ‘premium’ crossover on this list, because those guys (the Germans, Jaguar, Land Rover and Lexus, that is) tend not to make their SUVs this small.
-Audi’s smallest crossover is the biggest thing on this list, but it still feels compact on the road and, as you’d expect, has the best build quality here too.
-Not the cheapest to lease, but feels worth it because it’s spacious enough, prestigious and powered by very economical engines.
+The Audi Q2 is the only ‘premium’ small SUV on this list, because those guys tend not to make their SUVs this small - "those guys" being the fancier makers: Mercedes-Benz, Jaguar, Lexus and so on.
+Audi’s smallest SUV is the biggest thing on this list, but it still feels compact on the road and, as you’d expect, has the best build quality here too.
+It's not the cheapest to lease, but feels worth it because it’s spacious enough, prestigious and powered by very economical engines.
 It’s also Audi’s most interesting SUV, arguably.

 Remember that thing we said at the start about big car ergonomics and quality?
 Well that doesn’t apply here.
 The Jimny is the last of the old school small SUVs on sale today, designed to be a rough-and-ready 4x4 first and day-to-day runabout very much second.
 It’s cramped, the ride quality is bouncier than a tennis ball and the steering slower than Joey Essex.
 Oh, and if you want any sort of boot you’ll have to drop the rear seats.
 Despite all that it has that elusive quality: character.
 And it looks great.